What is climate change?

-Now, more than ever, must we make significant changes to reduce the amount of emissions we produce to mitigate the impacts of climate change.
-The 2015 Paris agreement solidified a global deal to prevent mean global temperatures from rising above 2 degrees, with the aim of limiting warming to 1.5 degrees.
+Now, more than ever, we must make significant changes to reduce the amount of emissions we produce to mitigate the impacts of climate change.

 For more information explaining Climate Change and its impacts: